mblwhoi/drupal_faceted_search/README.txt

 - Content Type Facet: This module adds a facet that allows users to refine the current query based on content type.

+- Author Facet: This module adds a facet that allows users to refine the current query based on content author.

 Hopefully, many more facets will be developed.
 The API is meant to make it easy to implement new facets.